Software-Architecture-HCMUT-242/zalo-phake/chat_management/README.md

 1. User creates a chat or sends to an existing chat
 2. Message is stored in Firestore
 3. Online users receive real-time updates via WebSockets
-4. Offline users receive notifications through SQS → Lambda → FCM/SNS
+4. Offline users receive notifications through SQS → Notification Consumer → FCM
 5. Recipients can retrieve messages with pagination

 ### WebSocket Flow